kaoyuching/EfficientDet_ONNX/README.md

 Use `EffdetONNXInfer` to run Effdet inference.

 ## Example
-The example use the effdet to detect car number plate.
+The example uses the effdet to detect car number plate.
 The torch model is fine-tuned with opendata using package `effdet`, which can be downloaded [here](https://huggingface.co/doriskao/effdet_d0_car_number_plate).

 1. First, convert the torch model to onnx models.